reactjs/react.dev/src/content/learn/react-compiler.md

 npm install babel-plugin-react-compiler
 </TerminalBlock>

-Although the React Compiler is largely decoupled from Babel, we currently only support a Babel integration, so this package includes a Babel plugin which you can use in your build pipeline to run the compiler.
+The compiler includes a Babel plugin which you can use in your build pipeline to run the compiler.

-TODO: add explanations for other frameworks

-Then, add it to your Babel config:
+After installing, add it to your Babel config.
+Please note that it's critical that the compiler run **first** in the pipeline:

 ```js {7}
 // babel.config.js